fajarnugraha/draft-auto-scale/REQUIREMENT.md

 ### 1.2.
 Scaling Dimensions

-The auto-scaling mechanism should support both horizontal and vertical scaling.
+The auto-scaling mechanism should support horizontal scaling.

 - **Horizontal Scaling:**
     - The platform must be able to automatically increase or decrease the number of container instances (replicas) based on demand.
     - This is the primary mechanism for scaling stateless applications.

-- **Vertical Scaling:**
-    - The platform should provide a mechanism to automatically adjust the resources (CPU, memory) allocated to a container instance.
-    - This can be useful for stateful applications or applications with specific resource requirements.

 ### 1.3.
 Scaling Triggers